Recursive Flora

 Using machine learning to transform abstract metaphors into measurable data

-The metaphors revealed rich emotional patterns, but they were still trapped in language.
-I wanted to translate individual experiences into something universally comparable, without flattening them.
+The metaphors revealed rich emotional patterns, and I wanted to translate these individual experiences into something that could ideally foster universal understanding.

 Analyzing metaphors’ emotional composition using the Cardiff NLP emotion model